backdrop-contrib/slick/docs/UPGRADE.md

    Most Slick libraries, like D8, are now moved into Blazy to be re-usable for non-carousel formatters or Views styles.
-If you use any manually in code, be sure to update it to reference Blazy libraries instead.
+If you use any manually in code, please update it to reference Blazy libraries instead.
    Slick 3.x has now only slick.colorbox.js and slick.load.js.

 5. **Optionset/ API**, if you don't store optionsets in codebase, skip below.
   + Options under `general` are removed.
 Some merged into the main options.
-    If you added a custom wrapper class under `General` option, be sure to use preprocess now, or override `theme_slick()` accordingly.
+    If you added a custom wrapper class under `General` option, lease use preprocess now, or override `theme_slick()` accordingly.
   + Renamed ctools plugin api from `slick_default_preset` to `slick_optionset`.
     Update your `hook_ctools_plugin_api()` to use `slick_optionset`.